Sjeiti/ronvalstarnl/src/data/markdown/post_animating-svg.md

 ### Adobe Animate

-[Adobe Animate](https://www.adobe.com/products/animate.html) is used to animate and in fact looks like an exact clone of what once was called Flash <small>(they must have rebranded it because somebody gave it a bad name)</small>.
+[Adobe Animate](https://www.adobe.com/products/animate.html) looks like an exact clone of what once was called Flash <small>(they must have rebranded it because somebody gave it a bad name)</small>.
 But strangely it does not export to SVG.

 There is a possibility to export to animated SVG using a plugin called [Flash2Svg](https://github.com/TomByrne/Flash2Svg)